There are different ways of having anti sickness drugs. Sometimes you will be given medicines to swallow, but this isn’t always possible.

-- Suppositories into your back passage – you may not be keen about using these, but anti sickness suppositories can stop you feeling sick for 8 hours or more
+- suppositories into your back passage, anti sickness suppositories can stop you feeling sick for 8 hours or more

-- A syringe driver to give a continuous slow infusion of anti sickness
+- a syringe driver to give a continuous slow infusion of anti sickness drugs

 Your district nurse can also give you injections of anti sickness drug just under the skin once or twice a day.
 Or you can have the drug through a small needle taped to the skin, so you don't have to have an injection each time.